-It is an enterprise of noble daring to take our way to God; and the enjoyment of many other good things is within the reach of the lovers of righteousness, who pursue eternal life, specially those things to which God Himself alludes, speaking by Isaiah: "There is an inheritance for those who serve the Lord."

-Noble and desirable is this inheritance: not gold, not silver, not raiment, which the moth assails, and things of earth which are assailed by the robber, whose eye is dazzled by worldly wealth.
+It is an enterprise of noble daring to take our way to God; and the enjoyment of many other good things is within the reach of the lovers of righteousness, who pursue eternal life, Noble and desirable is this inheritance: not gold, not silver, not raiment, which the moth assails, and things of earth which are assailed by the robber, whose eye is dazzled by worldly wealth.
 But it is that treasure of salvation to which we must hasten, by becoming lovers of the Word.
 Thence praiseworthy works descend to us, and fly with us on the wing of truth.
 This is the inheritance with Which the eternal covenant of God invests us, conveying the everlasting gift of grace; and thus our loving Father, the true Father, ceases not to exhort, admonish, train, love us.

-A CLEAR VISION St. Clement of Alexandria
+A CLEAR VISION St. Clement of Alexandria2